 CHI Social Program

 Having fun and learning to feel confident in a new setting are important components of the CHI agenda.
 Our social program includes activities such as swimming, bowling, putt-putt, Frisbee golf, table games, group games and relays.
-CHI draws from a large geographic area which allows campers to meet kids from other schools and cities and have the opportunity to form friendships beyond their normal peer group.
+CHI draws from a large geographic area which allows campers to meet kids from other schools and cities and form friendships beyond their normal peer group.

-Erica Leffler at email@example.com or by calling 402-562-1458.
+Erica Leffler at email@example.com or by calling 402-562-1458

 Checkout our Google Photo Book to view photos and activities from previous years.